The Real Reason Kate Middleton Never Wears Colored Nail Polish

-With a beauty budget of $37,728 a year, according to Yahoo, Kate Middleton‘s cosmetics arsenal is likely filled with the highest-end beauty products to keep her photograph-ready at all times.
-But, despite her ever-flouncy hair and perpetually glowing skin, there’s one product the 35-year-old Duchess stays far away from when getting dolled up: colored nail polish.
+With a beauty budget of $37,728 a year, according to Yahoo, Kate Middleton‘s cosmetics arsenal is likely filled with the highest-end products to keep her photograph-ready at all times.
+But did you ever notice that despite her ever-flouncy hair and perpetually glowing skin, the 35-year-old Duchess consistently avoids wearing colored nail polish?

-According to sources for OK! magazine, royal family members, per the official royal family dress code, are prohibited from wearing non-natural-looking nail polish—which might be the reason Middleton and her grandmother-in-law, Queen Elizabeth, are always photographed sporting the same $9 Essie nude nail polish.
-(The Queen’s go-to shade is Ballet Slippers, while Middleton sticks with the slightly lighter, Allure.)
+According to sources for OK! magazine, royal family members are prohibited from wearing non-natural-looking nail polish, per the official royal family dress code—which might be the reason Middleton and her grandmother-in-law, Queen Elizabeth, are always photographed sporting the same $9 Essie nude nail polishes.
+(According to Refinery29, The Queen’s go-to shade is Ballet Slippers, while Middleton sticks with the slightly lighter, Allure.)

 MORE: Meghan Markle Shamed for Wearing Ripped Jeans on Date with Prince Harry

-As you might expect, nude-colored nail polish isn’t the only grooming rule the royal family has to abide to.
-According to a report by The Sun, there’s a royal reason behind a majority of the family’s outfit choices—from Prince George‘s preference for shorts (per tradition, shorts are viewed in a higher class than “suburban” trousers) to The Queen’s fondness for long gloves.
-(She shakes a lot of hands, so it protects her from germs.)
+As you might expect, nude nails isn’t the only grooming rule the royal family has to abide to.
+According to a report by The Sun, there’s a royal reason behind many of the family’s outfit choices—from Prince George‘s preference for shorts (per tradition, shorts are supposedly viewed in a higher class than “suburban” trousers, which we can’t help but giggle a little at) to The Queen’s fondness for long gloves.
+(She shakes a lot of hands, so it protects her from germs—fair enough.)

 MORE: Pippa Middleton Chopped Her Hair into the Freshest Fall Lob

 Prince Harry’s girlfriend, Meghan Markle, might also be prepping for the royal family dress code.
-In September, Markle was photographed with her beau at a sporting event, and though the actress faced a lot of heat for wearing ripped jeans, she also sported nails with a nude sheen.
-So either Markle’s taking beauty tips from her boyfriend’s family members or her nails are subtle hint to her imminent inauguration into the royal family.
+In September, Markle was photographed with her beau at a sporting event, and though the actress took a lot of heat for wearing ripped jeans, she also sported nails with a nude sheen.
+So, either Markle’s taking beauty tips from her boyfriend’s family members, or her nails are subtle hint to her imminent inauguration into the royal family.
 Only time will tell.